-Whilst the prices are different (the basic Prague card does not include public transport) it's important to note the price based on how you use it.
+Public transport now comes included in the price so it's important to note the price based on how you use it.
 TIP: have a calculator ready to see if it's worth it by totalling the tourist discount that you might get against the cost.
 The website contains a comprehensive listings of locations and free/discounted entry.
-Even paying 50 euros for an adult 4 day pass will still work out cheaper if you intend visiting a lot of the attractions.
-Or you might break even but have not had all the aggravation of finding the change etc
+Even paying 65 euros for an adult 4 day pass will still work out cheaper if you intend visiting a lot of the attractions.
+Or you might break even but have not had all the aggravation of finding the change etc.

 Company name: Prague Card sro

 Card name: Matilda Prague Card - Also see the card test at the end of the page.